ace-dent/8x8.me/README.md

 Special thanks to @dw817, @felipemanga, @lexaloffle, @Pharap, @pmwasson.

 ## Legal
 Produced by Andrew C.E.
 Dent and dedicated to the Public Domain (CC0 – free to use).
-Giving attribution is not required, but is greatly appreciated!
+Giving attribution is not required but always appreciated!
 Please read the separate `LICENSE` file.

 All trademarks are the property of their respective owners.
 *Arduboy*® is a registered trademark of [Arduboy, Inc., USA](https://www.arduboy.com).